13588112254/littlefs/DESIGN.md

 operations: erasing and programming.
 Programming (setting bits to 0) is relatively cheap and can be very granular.
 Erasing however (setting bits to 1), requires an expensive and destructive operation which gives flash its name.
-[Wikipedia](wikipedia-flash-memory) has more information on how exactly flash works.
+[Wikipedia][wikipedia-flash-memory] has more information on how exactly flash works.

 To make the situation more annoying, it's very common for these embedded